 1 Tbsp. chopped Italian flat leaf parsley

 Fill a small saucepan with water.
 Add eggs and hard boil for 2 minutes.
 Remove from burner and set eggs aside while you cook the beans.
 In a frying pan heat olive oil on medium heat; when hot, add garlic and sauté 1 minute until soft but not brown.
 Add beans and stir to coat with the oil and garlic.
 Cook for 2-3 minutes.
 Sprinkle 1/4 tsp. salt over tomatoes then add to the beans.
 Stir and add remaining salt and pepper.
 Cover and cook for 10 minutes until beans are still a bit soupy but have thickened and broken down slightly.
 Add half the chopped parsley.
 Stir and cook 3 more minutes.
+Taste and adjust salt, pepper and sugar taste.
+Cook 2 more minutes.
 Peel and chop the eggs.
 Pour the fava bean mixture into a serving bowl.
 Top with remaining parsley and chopped eggs.
 Serve with warm pita bread.
 Serves 4.